hjbaek91/learn-html_css/05-Design/notes.md

 - Use 'medium-sized shadows' for larger areas that should stand out a bit more.
 - Use 'large shadows' for elements that should really 'float above' the interface.
 - Experiment with 'changing shadows' on mouse interaction (click and hover).
-- Bonus: Experiment with 'glows' (colored shadows)
+- Bonus: Experiment with 'glows' (colored shadows).

 <!--  -->